ebzzry/ebzzry.github.io/src/en/quotes.md

-- There are two contradictory slogans: One is that continuing to do the same thing and expecting a diffirent result is the definition of insanity.
+- There are two contradictory slogans: One is that continuing to do the same thing and expecting a different result is the definition of insanity.
 On the other hand, if at first you don’t succeed, try, try again.
 I prefer the latter because I don’t want to be remembered as the guy who didn’t.<br>—Ted Nelson